kkp82611/CPSC-449-Flask-RESTful-API-/README.md

 3. install requirements
 `pip install -r requirements.txt`

-4. run the setup.sql in my sql server
+4. run the setup.sql in my sql server to create table for this API

 5. change database config in app.py file
 ```